vnsugadev/Tetris-OS/README.md

 dd if=TetOS.img of=/dev/sdb

-where /dev/sdb is your inserted falsh drive.
+where /dev/sdb is your inserted flash drive.
 If you are not sure which device it is, try fdisk -l.

 IMPORTANT: this will re-write the first sectors of your flash drive, rendering it unusable (for other purposes).
 You may lose data.
 Back up the sectors first or you'll have to re-format the drive.